 9. You didn't ask me to do anything.

-If you don’t give the reader a next step, their reaction will be “OK,” and they’ll move on.
-What you want is “OK, and now I need to do X.”
+If you don't give the reader the next step, their reaction will be "OK," and they'll move on.
+What you want is "OK, and now I need to do X."

 10. I was busy when I read it, and forgot about it.